buptexplorers/OFB-VR/README.md

 mv flownet2-pytorch/result/inference/run.epoch-0-flow-field/*.flo XXXX/orgFlow/1/1/continuesFlo/
 ```

-### 4)PSNR-OF Calculation and Tile Grouping
+### PSNR-OF Calculation and Tile Grouping

+#### 1)Quantify Tiles
-Firstly, run matlab file to calculate MSE value for all tiles according to trace of users.
+Run matlab file to calculate JND value for all basic tiles according to static image, relative speed and velocity depth of each pixel.
+Combining JND with trace of users, we can get ratio value as the quantification result of the awareness of quality distortion from all tiles.
 ```
 # run calculation script
 matlab -nodesktop -nosplash AllTileValueness